yangcyself/ROBOT_CLUB/ME232 Advanced Control Systems I/[Read]Generalized_eigenspaces.md

 2. $p(T)=T^{m}+a_{m-1} T^{m-1}+\cdots+a_{0} I$ acts zero on $U$
 3. If $z$ is a polynomial and $z(T)$ acts by zero on $U$, then $z$ is divisible by $p$.
 4. **The eigenvalues of $T$ on $U$ are prescisely the roots of $p$**
+   1. this is because when the feed the eigenvector in it, it becomes a polynormial of eigenvalue
+   2. Contrast with in any vector if $U$, it is a combination of eigenvalue polynormials and ...
 5. If $q$ is an irreducible polynomial and $Null(q(T))$ has a nonzero intersection with $U$, then $q$ divides $p$.